mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

-**Side missions within a drama process**

-Side missions were described in Chapter.5 and in more detail in Appendix.maker types?

-AND ADD IN INTERVIEW DATA TOO.

-The process contextualises and legitimises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
-This recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.

-This strand of thought also invites an theoretical examination of the value of identify formation via the blending of repertoires of play and design approaches.

-The role of play as leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning (Addressing issues of motivation and positive affect, ).

-The invitation to play, can be seen as a familiar  affordance leading to more unfamiliar territory.
-A helping process in blending through opening a door to a new collaborative zone of proximal development.

 <!-- -   **Social makers:** form relationships with other game makers and players by finding out more about their work and telling stories in their game